Data visualization is the go-to method when you want quick insights into your data.

 More so, the tool produces charts that are incredibly easy to read and interpret.
 And it allows you to save charts in the world’s most recognized formats, namely PNG and JPG.

-We will use the following table to create an Overlapping bar chart in google sheets.
+We will use the following table to create an Overlapping bar graph in Google Sheets.

 City | Planned Orders | Completed Orders |